tsmango/tsmango.github.com/_includes/introduction.markdown

 Hi, I'm Tom, a software engineer and [entrepreneur](http://cloudwarmerinc.com) living on Long Island.
-I own and operate a number of services, including a hosted store platform named [Limited Run](http://limitedrun.com) and a download card service named [Card Included](http://cardincluded.com).
+I own and operate a number of services, including a hosted store platform named [Limited Run](http://limitedrun.com), a traffic analysis and alerting service named [Swell](http://heyswell.com), and a download card service named [Card Included](http://cardincluded.com).
 I also organize the [Rails Rumble](http://railsrumble.com).

 Although the majority of my work isn't open source, I do have a few projects on